 When you board the river cruise line, you’ll be treated to breathtaking sights, including the Bordeaux Cathedral and the Place de la Bourse.

-As this river is located in one of the most famous wine areas of France, most river cruise ships include a glass (or two) of wine.
+As this river is located in one of France’s most famous wine areas, most river cruise ships include a glass (or two) of wine.
 Most tours on this trip focused on the history of the buildings in town.
 You will also be able to appreciate the magnificent structures as the cruiser passes the UNESCO World Heritage site, Port de la Lune.